stpettersens/uredis/README.md

 * FLUSHALL
 * KEYS
 * QUIT (since v0.2.0)
+* IMPL (since v0.2.0, not standard - TODO implement "IMPL command" name to return command usage for a specific command.

 The only data type supported so far is strings, but this version is good enough to run my http://ip-locator.xyz application on FreeBSD.